Density matrix representation of hybrid tensor networks for noisy quantum devices: Main result

 and

-When setting the operator $D^{m}_{s}$ as the Pauli operators, it is clear that $\xi_{3,s}=1$ for all $s$.
-Alternatively, when we adopt the general local excitation operator $D^{\vec{j}_{s}}_{s}$ as $W^{\vec{j}_{s}}_{s}$, the computational process in Eq.~(\ref{eq: calculation of Heff}) remains the same as type (iii) in Sec.~\ref{sec: 2c}.
-Thus, without loss of generality, we can consider $\xi_{3,s}=1$ for all $s$.
+When setting the operator $D^{\vec{j}_k}_{k}$ as the Pauli operators, it is clear that $\xi_{3,k}=3$ for all $k$.
+Alternatively, when we adopt the general local excitation operator $D^{\vec{j}_{k}}_{k}$ as $W^{\vec{j}_{k}}_{k}$, the computational process to calculate the local tensor $H^{\rm eff}$(see Appendix~\ref{apdx:deep_vae} and Eq.~(\ref{eq: calculation of Heff})) remains the same as type (iii) in Sec.~\ref{sec: 2c}.
+Thus, without loss of generality, we can consider $\xi_{3,k}=3$ for all $k$.